hedlx/mug/README.md

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

-## License
+## Copyright

-Copyright © 2014 FIXME
+Copyright © 2017 Hedlx Team

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.